-Putin blames fatal college attack in Crimea on localisation
+Putin blames fatal college attack in Crimea on localization

 The suspected attacker was found dead from a self-inflicted gunshot wound after an attack that also saw a bomb set off in the college canteen.
 A second explosive device was found among the suspect’s personal possessions.

-“By all appearances this is the result of localisation, as strange as that may seem,” Putin said at a forum in the Black Sea city of Sochi.
+“By all appearances this is the result of localization, as strange as that may seem,” Putin said at a forum in the Black Sea city of Sochi.

 “Everything started with well-known tragic events in schools in the United States.
 Young people with unstable minds create false heroes for themselves,” he said.